mortezakowkabi/jcb-persian-documentation/011-Component-Scripts.md

 Using the **Cost-Benefit Projection Tool** as an example:

-* In the “Company” admin view, when adding a new company, if a user isn’t selected but an email is entered, the component can **automatically create a Joomla user**.
+* In the "Company" admin view, when adding a new company, if a user isn't selected but an email is entered, the component can **automatically create a Joomla user**.
 * The helper method defines how this user is created and linked.

-This behavior is triggered inside the controller’s `postSaveHook()` method.
+This behavior is triggered inside the controller's `postSaveHook()` method.

 ---